 Heat pumps come in many forms.
 The most common types are summarised as follows

 Reversible air-conditioners / heat pumps – air-to-air

 Air Source heat pumps (ASHPs) air-to-water

 These are now a common method of heating.
 They extract heat from outside air and produce hot water for either underfloor heating or radiator circuits.
 They can also heat a cylinder for domestic hot water (DHW).

 Ground source heat pumps (GSHPs) glycol-to-water

 Water source heat pumps (WSHPs) water-to-water

-Spring source can give excellent results, but are not very common.
+Spring source can give very good results, but are not very common.

 Air source domestic hot water heaters (DHW)

 These take the form of a hot water cylinder with a small air source heat pump on top.

 There are various situations where there is a ‘waste’ heat that is a little too cool for apparent use.
 Direct (passive/free) heat-exchange would be the first thing to consider, but heat pumps can ‘elevate’ the heat to more useful temperatures and can have many commercial uses.
 ‘Waste’ heat from refrigeration is a form of heat recovery.

 Heat distribution in the building (the heat emitter system)

 Air-to-air systems can simply blow (recirculate) warmed air into a room.
 Larger systems may be ducted to various rooms.
 However, in Europe, the most common method of emitting heat is via warmed water that circulates in pipes to panel radiators or underfloor heating.
 ‘Emitters’ or ‘Heat emitters’ is a common term for either radiators or underfloor heating

 Modern buildings should be designed to help mitigate overheating, but if the climate is simply too hot, there may be no option other than to use some sort of forced cooling.
-Blown air is the most common method; however, reducing the temperature of a stone floor can be an effecting way of increasing comfort.
+Blown cool air is the most common method; however, reducing the temperature of a stone floor can be an effecting way of increasing comfort.

 Water from a ground source system can be pumped directly around some underfloor heating system.
 This is sometimes called free-cooling, and is very cheap to run.
 Again, it must be designed well.
 It usually works best with boreholes or large deep horizontal collectors.